 Since the beginning of 2020, the Region of Peel along with the rest of world has been significantly impacted by the COVID-19 (COVID) pandemic.
 COVID has put a great deal of pressure on Peel's critical services such as Paramedic Services, Long Term Care, Public Health, Housing, Income Support, Housing and Homelessness.
 COVID has also significantly impacted the economy with many individuals, families and businesses experiencing decreased income.
-The duration and severity of the possible economic recession will be hugely dependent on how long the COVID pandemic will last which, at this point, is very uncertain.
+The duration and severity of the possible economic recession will influence both the operating and capital inflation indices.